Meet the animal collection and curatorial team at Sydney Zoo.

 Louise is strong advocate for primate conservation and education, being involved with a number of external organisations including Bornean Orangutan Survival Australia as Vice President.
 She provides animal husbandry advice on the care of the non-releasable orangutans held within the BOS sanctuaries in Indonesia.
 Louise has a teaching background and helped to develop BOSA’s orangufriends program, educating children on the plight of orangutans in the wild.

 Louise is a published author, having written a book with David Blisett called Our Primate Family, with the foreword written by Jane Goodall.
-She also holds a number of positions within the zoological region including a number of Species Coordinator roles and Primate Tag Co-Convener.
+She also holds a number of positions within the zoological region including:

 Liz Romer – Animal Collection Coordinator